State of Washington Classified Job Specification

 Exercises independent judgment under a broad policy charter to set agency safety and health program goals, objectives, policies and procedures; sets long-range strategies to comply with governmental policies and procedures;

-Represents the agency regarding facility compliance issues before the Department of Labor and Industries Compliance Appeals Hearing Officer and the Board of Industrial Insurance Appeals;
+Represents the agency/higher education institution regarding compliance issues before the Department of Labor and Industries Compliance Appeals Hearing Officer and the Board of Industrial Insurance Appeals;

-Evaluates field safety programs, coordinates with other safety officers, manages and assists agencies to ascertain problem areas and ensure that department employees' work activities, facilities and equipment meet with established Federal, State, and local safety guidelines;
+Evaluates field safety programs, coordinates with other agency/higher education safety staff, manages to ascertain problem areas and ensure that employees' work activities, facilities and equipment meet with established Federal, State, and local safety guidelines;

 Monitors employee reports of safety hazards and safety committee operations;

-Develops and manages a complete agency safety management audit system which interfaces with the agency safety awards program;
+Develops and manages a complete agency/higher education institution’s safety management audit system;

-Manages the department's statewide safety and health technical consultation, inspection and accident investigation sub-programs;
+Manages the agency/higher education statewide safety and health technical consultation, inspection and accident investigation programs;

 Performs other duties as required.